Skip to content

 php artisan rconfig:clear-all

-Section titled “Verify Backup Storage directory and permissions”
+Section titled “Verify the backup storage directory and permissions”

 For RHEL / CentOS / Rocky / AlmaLinux: